How to Use a Bank Wire

 Alternative ways to Move Money

 Sometimes a wire transfer is your only option.
-But there are other ways to send or receive funds – even “cleared” funds (which don't take multiple business days to become available, and are acceptable for transactions like purchasing a home).
+But there are other ways to send or receive funds.

-Cashier's checks: if you need cleared funds, the next best option is a cashier's check.
-Cashier's checks are paid out of the bank's account (because the bank or credit union takes the money out of the customer’s account at the time the check is printed), so they are considered just as good as bank wires.
+Cashier's checks: if you need funds to clear quickly, cashier's checks are wise options.
+Cashier's checks are paid out of the bank's account because the bank or credit union takes the money out of the customer’s account at the time the check is printed.
+They're considered to be as secure as bank wires.
 Cashier's checks typically cost less than wire transfers.
 For more details, read How Cashier's Checks Work.

 Money orders: money orders are similar to cashier's checks, but not quite as safe.
-They can be bought at banks, credit unions, convenience stores, post offices, and elsewhere.
-They are also relatively inexpensive, but they are not suitable for large purchases because they have maximum limits (requiring multiple money orders).
+They can be bought at banks, credit unions, convenience stores, and post offices.
+They are also relatively inexpensive, but they're not suitable for large purchases because most have maximum limits that vary by the issuer.
+This means you may inconveniently need to use multiple money orders.
 For more details, read How Money Orders Work.

 Other options: for more informal transfers – such as a transfer to friends, family, or your own account at a different bank – there are numerous ways to send money.
-Best of all, it’s usually free to send personal payments.
+With many services, it's free to send personal payments.
 Online services and apps make the process easy, but it generally takes a few days and requires some trust from both parties involved.
 For more details, read about the Cheapest Ways to Send Money.